vuejs/docs/src/guide/extras/render-function.md

 As we can see, `h` can work with components imported from any file format as long as it's a valid Vue component.

-Dynamic components are strightforward with render functions:
+Dynamic components are straightforward with render functions:

 ```js
 import Foo from './Foo.vue'